Choosing From the Solmar Resorts of Los Cabos

 Grand Solmar at Rancho San Lucas

-As the newest property in the portfolio, it’s got even fancier rooms, with large studio suites with full kitchen and Murphy bed up to two-bedroom suites of more than 2,000 square feet.
-There will eventually be 594 units, so getting a reservation shouldn’t be a problem, though 105 of those will be residences (some full homes) that are privately owned or part of a fractional ownership plan.
+Since it’s a newer build than the other established properties in the portfolio, it’s got even fancier rooms, ranging from large studio suites with full kitchen and Murphy bed up to four-bedroom suites with five baths and an oceanfront location.
+There are 146 hotel key offerings steps from the sand, while the rest of the units further back are privately owned or part of a fractional ownership plan.
 See info here and book direct or check rates here.

 Review and photos by editor Tim Leffel, who was hosted at Grand Solmar Land’s End and toured several of the others while writing for another publication.
 As always, all opinions are his own.
-Video from Luxury Latin America’s reviews of the best hotels in Los Cabos.
+For high-end stays, see Luxury Latin America’s reviews of the best luxury hotels in Los Cabos.

 Add Comment